National Football League

 |

-The Alternative Football Association (AFA) is divided into two conferences: USFL and XFL.
+The Alternative Football Association (AFA) focused on XFL, USFL, and now UFL.
 League players pick weekly games with a point spread utilized.
 Afterwards, players then decide what each game is worth with a maximum sum of 50 points possible.

 |